 Arizona Department of Administration

-Jill later moved on to serve in several leadership roles at the Arizona State Land Department, including the director of operations and director of administration).
-During her state service, Jill has played a critical role in both implementing and leading improvement projects utilizing the state’s lean-management system.
+Jill later moved on to serve in several leadership roles at the Arizona State Land Department (including the Director of Operations and Director of Administration).
+During her State service, Jill has played a critical role in both implementing and leading improvement projects utilizing the State’s lean-management system.
+She was also recently appointed to the State Liquor Board by Governor Ducey.

 Principal Fiscal Analyst